Occidental Petroleum – Through the Eyes of a Value Investor

 It’s hard to talk about Occidental without mentioning Warren Buffett.
 Berkshire Hathaway now owns more than 28% of the company, making it one of Buffett’s biggest energy bets.

 Why does this matter?
 For me, it’s not about following Buffett blindly, but about recognizing that he sees long-term intrinsic value in OXY’s assets.
 Buffett has praised CEO Vicki Hollub for her focus on debt reduction and disciplined capital allocation.
+The fact that Buffett has no interest in a full takeover — instead treating OXY as a long-term equity investment — reinforces his belief in the company’s ability to compound shareholder value over time.

 Strategic Initiatives & Future Outlook